hypertidy/vapour/README.md

 See the vignettes and documentation for examples WIP.

 The following concrete example illustrates the motivation for `vapour`, through a timing benchmark for one standard operation: extracting feature geometries from a data set within a user-defined bounding box.
-The data set is the one used throughout the book [Geocomputation in R](https://geocompr.robinlovelace.net/) by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow, and can be obtained with
+The data set is the one used throughout the book [Geocomputation in R](https://geocompr.robinlovelace.net/) by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow, and can be obtained with the following code.

 ``` r
 url <- file.path ("http://www.naturalearthdata.com/http//www.naturalearthdata.com",